jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 	  }
 	}
 ```
-### Qemu handles cxl-release-dynamic-capacity QMP command
+### QEMU handles cxl-release-dynamic-capacity QMP command
-QEMU calls qmp_cxl_release_dynamic_capacity to releaes the extent.
-Based on the policy of "prescriptive",
-qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_RELEASE_CAPACITY.
-Some sanity
-checks will be done for the extent specified.
-If passed, A DC event record will be generated with type
+QEMU calls `qmp_cxl_release_dynamic_capacity` to release the extent.
+Based on the "prescriptive" policy, `qmp_cxl_process_dynamic_capacity_prescriptive` will be called with `DC_EVENT_RELEASE_CAPACITY`.
+Some sanity checks will be done for the extent specified.
+If passed, a DC event record will be generated with type `DC_EVENT_RELEASE_CAPACITY`.
-DC_EVENT_RELEASE_CAPACITY.
 The event record also has the extent to be released.
-And an interrupt will be
-asserted to notify the host.
+And an interrupt will be asserted to notify the host.

 ### Kernel processes the DCD event